IntersectMBO/plutus/notes/ethereum-contracts/README.md

 chain and ERC-721 introduces non-fungible tokens which can be used to represent ownership of some digital or physical asset.
-To use either of these you implement a smart contract which conforms to a specified API which acts as the monetary policy.
+To use either of these you implement a smart contract which conforms to a specified API which acts as the minting policy.
 For example in the case of ERC-20 you implement a contract with functions which return the total supply or the number of tokens owned by a specified individual, or allow a user to transfer funds to another user, and so on.